The NHS can only do so much.

-Adjusting the options, adjusts the price.
-It is therefore important to determine what you need and what you would like so we can find the best Private Health Insurance policy available to you in the market place.
+There are lots of different plans to choose from and while basic policies cover essential treatments, more comprehensive policies may include specialist therapies and medicines such as acupuncture or chiropody.
+It is therefore important to determine what you need and what you would like so we can find the best private medical insurance policy available to you in the market place.
 Below are some of those options.

 This is a way of keeping your cost down but also restricts the use of your plan.
-If your condition can be treated by the NHS within 6 weeks, you can not claim on your plan.
-Therefore the six-week option is for conditions that have long waiting times with the NHS.
+If your condition can be treated by the NHS within six weeks, you can not claim on your plan.
+Therefore, the six-week option is for conditions that have long waiting times with the NHS.

 Some of the cheaper policies will not cover you as

-a) a day patient – a patient who is admitted to a hospital or day patient unit because they need a period of medically supervised recovery but does not stay in a bed overnight.
+A day patient – A patient who is admitted to a hospital or day patient unit because they need a period of medically supervised recovery but does not stay in a bed overnight.

-b) an inpatient – a patient who is admitted to hospital and who stays in a bed overnight or longer, for medical reasons.
+An inpatient – A patient who is admitted to hospital and who stays in a bed overnight or longer, for medical reasons.

 Many policies also include exclusive drugs which are unlikely to be available on the NHS.
 There can be limits on cover for drug treatments.